IEK-13/gpu-assignment/README.md

-Assignment for CMPT 756: Performance comparison CPU/GPU
+Single- and Multi-GPU training using horovod with PyTorch

-This code is for use in SFU Computing Science course CMPT 756.
+Th code for single-GPU used is for use in SFU Computing Science course CMPT 756.
 It is based upon Liu Kuang's analysis of 15 net designs for the CIFAR10 dataset.